Devil's Root, Dumpling Cactus, Lophophora williamsii, Magic Mushrooms, Mescal Buttons, Mescaline, Pellote, Peyotl, Sacred Mushroom.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

-nausea and vomiting, anxiety, paranoia, fear, and emotional instability.
+Peyote is UNSAFE for use.
+It can cause nausea and vomiting, anxiety, paranoia, fear, and emotional instability.
 It can also raise blood pressure, heart rate, and respiration rate.
 Changes in vision, drooling, headache, dizziness, and drowsiness may also occur.
 Although it is rarely fatal, peyote can cause homicidal, psychotic, or suicidal behavior related to the hallucinations.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It is UNSAFE to use peyote if you are pregnant.
 The mescaline in peyote can cause birth defects.